We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A case for cold-pressed coconut oil

-Be sure to look for products containing cold-pressed coconut oil if inflammation is a concern, as it helps maintain the integrity of the skin, Goldstein explains.
+Be sure to look for products containing cold-pressed coconut oil if inflammation is a concern, as it helps maintain the integrity of your skin, Goldstein explains.

 “This natural oil, if used without other ingredients, can be an effective source of moisture,” she added.
 “This gives the skin smoothness and flexibility, reducing inflammation seen in atopic dermatitis.
 It also results in less itching and assists in boosting wound healing.”

-Many personal care products use coconut oil as an ingredient to add smoothness to the texture of the product and provide easy spreadability, Goldstein says.
+Many personal care products use coconut oil as an ingredient to add smoothness to the texture of the product and to make it easier to spread, Goldstein says.

 “Try to use a product that uses an extract over plain oil,” Goldstein said.